 For decades, healthcare costs have risen at rates that outpace the general rate of inflation.

 What’s more, there is strong evidence that we aren’t getting the value that we should for our healthcare dollar.
-Quality is uneven and an estimated 30% of our spending is considered unnecessary.
+Quality is uneven and an estimated 30 percent of our spending is considered unnecessary.

 These cost and value issues aren’t just an academic exercise – they have a profound impact on the health and financial security of American families.